Professional Reviews

 3. Check Your App Privacy Settings & Your Subscriptions

 First, you should look for apps that have permissions you don’t want them to have.
-For example, gaming apps that have full access to your location data.
+For example, gaming apps might have full access to your location data.

-Next, look at your current subscriptions to apps that are charging unnecessarily expensive subscription prices (these apps are known as “fleeceware”).
+Next, look at your current subscriptions and check for apps that are charging unnecessarily expensive subscription prices (these apps are known as “fleeceware”).

-Go to Settings and select your Apple ID.
-Tap Subscriptions and this will show you a list of all your active and expired subscriptions.
+Go to Settings, select your Apple ID, and tap Subscriptions.
+This will show you a list of all your active and expired subscriptions.
 Look for app subscriptions that charge a lot of money and unsubscribe unless you need them.

 4. Uninstall Unsafe or Suspicious Apps